Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: The ProSum Corpus

 \paragraph{Statistics} We summarize the \textsc{ProSum} dataset and compare it with existing opinion summarization datasets in Table~\ref{tab:stats}.
 We calculate novel $n$-grams in gold summaries to evaluate how abstractive/extractive \textsc{ProSum} is and the performance of the extractive oracle summaries from the source reviews.
-We confirm that the \textsc{ProSum} is more abstractive than the existing opinion summarization dataset.
+We confirm that the \textsc{ProSum} is more abstractive than the existing benchmarks.
+The extractive oracle performance supports the feasibility of stylized opinion summarization in {\sc ProSum}.